Parasrah/ease/README.md

 - Electron applications run in two kinds of processes, the 'Main' and 'Render" processes.
 Each must be tested differently.

-  - To test main:

-    - `npm test:main`

-  - And to test the render process(es):
+  - We use colons `:` to separate packages, so it should be relatively intuitive running the various tests.
+For example, to run the peer unit tests in `./test/unit/render/peer`, the command is:

-    - `npm run test:render`
+    - `npm run test:unit:render:peer`

-  - Some of the tests for the render process don't need to be run in an electron environment.
-These are run via:
+  - You can also run a superset of the tests.
+For example to run **all** the unit tests, it's just a matter of running:

-    - `npm run test:generic`
+    - `npm run test:unit`

-  - To debug render process:
+  - We greatly appreciate any effort to add tests to the project, but ask that you please follow this pattern :octocat:

+### Debugging Tests

+- All the tests for each directory have a `debug` command as well.
+Simply append `-debug` to the end of the npm command.
+For example:

-    1) `npm run test:debug-render`
+  - `npm run test:unit:render:peer-debug`

-    2) Set your breakpoints using the console that is shown

-    3) Press `CTRL-R` to reload and run the tests again

-  - Debugging main process and generic tests
+- We do not currently have scripts setup a superset of directories, such as `test/unit`, as we are not sure what this would accomplish anyways.

+#### Main Process

+- Tests run in the main process (which includes any structures that do not necessarily need a DOM to function, such as `src/render/peer/*`) can be debugged using the method above to run the tests in debug mode.

-    - If you are using vscode, you can find an example `launch.json` [here](https://gist.github.com/Right2Drive/b1812090383600cbf54d5d4c56c6a286)
+- If you are using vscode, you can find an example `launch.json` [here](https://gist.github.com/Right2Drive/b1812090383600cbf54d5d4c56c6a286) that should get you up and running.
+We will try to keep this updated

 - If you are using some other editor/IDE, I'm afraid right now you'll have to figure it out for yourself.
 Feel free to share your configurations with us, and we can add links in the README :octocat:

+#### Render Process

+- Tests run in the render process (such as `src/render/pages/*`) are easier to debug.
+Simply run the debug command and an electron shell will open with the devtools open.
+Set your breakpoints where you'd like, and press `CTRL-r` to reload the page (which will also restart the tests).

 ### Issues